Samford Students Honored For Leadership, Service

 Mary Kathryn Covert of Meridian, Miss., received the James M. Sizemore Award as the person in the senior class who has best demonstrated character, personality, scholarship and unselfish service to Samford.

-Jeff Stephens of Memphis, Tenn., received the John R. Mott Award as the male in the senior class judged to represent the highest type of student service.
+Dawson Hull of Jackson, Tenn., received the John R. Mott Award as the man in the graduating class who represents high character, scholarship and student public service.

-Katherine Arnold of Athens, Ga., received the Gail Hyle Award in recognition of Christian character, leadership, school spirit and service.
+Emily Parker of Huntsville received the Gail Hyle Memorial Award as the woman in the graduating class who best exemplifies Christian character, leadership, school spirit and service.

-Chris Sims of Huntsville and Lauren Whitty of Slidell, La., each received the Rufus Shelton Award as the male and female students worthy of special recognition.
+Rob Howell of Haleyville and Mary Kathryn Covert received the Rufus Shelton Awards as this year's male and female students who have helped improve campus life and are worthy of special recognition.

-Joel Davis of Marietta, Ga., and Kortney Parman of Fayetteville, Ga., received the Luke 2:52 awards given to two students who excel in all areas of student life, including academic, social, spiritual and physical.
+Bob Miller of Glasgow, Ky., and Emily Whitworth of Owings, Md., received the Luke 2:52 Awards given to two students who excel in all areas of student life, including academic, social, spiritual and physical.

 Omicron Delta Kappa leadership honor society inducted 14 student members: Amy Almand of Snellville, Ga., Ben Buchanan of Paducah, Ky., Lindsay Eubank of Hoover, Rod Evans of Stevenson, Andy Farmer of Fort Payne, Lindsay Harter of Acworth, Ga., Rob Howell of Haleyville; Claire Kimberly of Montgomery, Betsy Martin of Tupelo, Miss., Ryan McIntire of Fort Payne, Bob Miller of Glasgow, Ky., Adam Oliver of Brandon, Miss., Emily Parker of Huntsville and Jonathan Walker of Southaven, Miss.